daveho/HW_VGA/Episode01/episode01.md

 * Includes 74 series devices in library (e.g., 74x163 counter)
 * GALs can easily be modeled using combinational logic and D-type flip flops

+## Challenge \#3: High Frequency { .t }

+## Challenge \#3: High Frequency { .t }

+Problem: dot clock is $25.175$ MHz

+## Challenge \#3: High Frequency { .t }

+Problem: dot clock is $25.175$ MHz

+* 74HC and 74HCT series chips can't operate reliably!

+## Challenge \#3: High Frequency { .t }

+Problem: dot clock is $25.175$ MHz

+* 74HC and 74HCT series chips can't operate reliably!
+* I have limited experience with implementing designs at this frequency

+## Challenge \#3: High Frequency { .t }

+Problem: dot clock is $25.175$ MHz

+* 74HC and 74HCT series chips can't operate reliably!
+* I have limited experience with implementing designs at this frequency

+Solution: 74ACT series, GALs

+## Challenge \#3: High Frequency { .t }

+Problem: dot clock is $25.175$ MHz

+* 74HC and 74HCT series chips can't operate reliably!
+* I have limited experience with implementing designs at this frequency

+Solution: 74ACT series, GALs

+* 74ACT chips: can operate up to 125 MHz or so

+## Challenge \#3: High Frequency { .t }

+Problem: dot clock is $25.175$ MHz

+* 74HC and 74HCT series chips can't operate reliably!
+* I have limited experience with implementing designs at this frequency

+Solution: 74ACT series, GALs

+* 74ACT chips: can operate up to 125 MHz or so
+* GALs can also operate at high frequency, so can use them for any functions where a 74ACT chip isn't readily available

+## Challenge \#3: High Frequency { .t }

+Problem: dot clock is $25.175$ MHz

+* 74HC and 74HCT series chips can't operate reliably!
+* I have limited experience with implementing designs at this frequency

+Solution: 74ACT series, GALs

+* 74ACT chips: can operate up to 125 MHz or so
+* GALs can also operate at high frequency, so can use them for any functions where a 74ACT chip isn't readily available

+Some initial high-speed parts of the design are already working!